Eight Belles Stakes: History

 The inaugural running of the event was on the opening day of the 1956 Spring meeting at Churchill Downs on Saturday, 27 April 1956 as the seventh and main feature race on the nine race program named the Oaks Prep over a distance of six furlongs.
 The event attracted the 1955 US Champion Two-Year-Old Filly Doubledogdare and Calumet Farm's fine filly Princess Turia.
 The event was scheduled as a preparatory event for the much longer Kentucky Oaks which was scheduled on the following Friday.
 Doubledogdare started as the 2/5 odds-on favorite and held off Princess Turia to win by half a length in a time of 1:113/5.
 However, six days later Princess Turia turned the tables and defeated her rival in the Kentucky Oaks by a neck.

 In 1961 the distance of the event was increased to seven furlongs.

 The 1962 winner Cicada started 3/10 odds-on and easily won the event by four lengths under the reins of US Hall of Fame jockey William L. Shoemaker.
-Cicada then proceeded to win the Kentucky Oaks enroute to being crowned US Champion Three-Year-Old Filly.
+Cicada then proceeded to win the Kentucky Oaks en route to being crowned US Champion Three-Year-Old Filly.

 In 1967 the event was renamed to the La Troienne Stakes for one of the greatest broodmares in the United States throughout the twentieth century, La Troienne.
 The 1967 winner Fure Sail would go on to being crowned US Champion Three-Year-Old Filly as would the 1968 winner Dark Mirage and 1972 winner Susan's Girl.
 The 1972 Canadian Horse of the Year La Prevoyante would win the event in 1973.

 In 1982 the event was run in split divisions.
 This was only time that the event was run in split divisions.

 The event was classified as Grade III in 1998.